 Bio coming soon.

-Terrell Thomas is the Strategic Initiative Officer at Stanford Youth Solutions + Sierra Forever Families and is responsible for identifying business and grant funding opportunities to support areas of program growth and innovation designed to improve health and well-being outcomes for vulnerable children and families.
+Terrell Thomas is the Strategic Initiative Officer at Stanford Sierra Youth & Families and is responsible for identifying business and grant funding opportunities to support areas of program growth and innovation designed to improve health and well-being outcomes for vulnerable children and families.

-Thomisha began her journey with Stanford Youth Solutions in 2018, as the Coordinator for the Career Pathways Program.
+Thomisha began her journey with Stanford Sierra Youth & Families in 2018, as the Coordinator for the Career Pathways Program.
 Thomisha’s passion to provide effective mental health services to at risk youth is what drives her to establish strong community relationships with local universities and stakeholders in an effort to develop college students into future mental health service providers.

-Tonya joined Stanford Youth Solutions in 2016 to develop the School Based Services Program and has since moved into leading the Therapeutic Behavioral Services and Juvenile Justice Crime Prevention Programs.
+Tonya joined Stanford Sierra Youth & Families in 2016 to develop the School Based Services Program and has since moved into leading the Therapeutic Behavioral Services, Juvenile Justice Intervention Services, and Wraparound programs.
 Her background includes extensive mental health treatment for children with severe emotional disturbance and she has been a Licensed Marriage and Family Therapist since 2004.

 Yuri began her tenure with the organization in 2007 as a Social Worker in the Foster Care Program.
 She has over 20 years of experience working with youth and families in various settings.
 Yuri also served as the Clinical Program Manager for the Foster Care Program and later, the Juvenile Justice and Crime Prevention Program prior to her current leadership role.